 - Be prepared to compete against lower-cost, lower-price local companies

 Talk to Austrade's local office

 Austrade may assist you greatly in evaluating and entering the market.
 Do not ignore this option.
-When contacting Austrade's local office, do it in writing preferably by fax.
+When contacting Austrade's local office, do it in writing.
 Introduce your company, indicate your interest and be specific in your inquiry.

 Catch a plane!

 Go to a target market personally and get a feel for local conditions.
 Do your homework before the trip:

 - Have a list of tasks you want to complete

 - Arrange a meeting with the Australian Trade Commissioner and several meetings with prospective buyers

 - Visit a few stores selling products similar to yours

 - Review competitor's prices and analyse their pricing policy

 - Know current affairs and a little history and geography

 4. Understand that every market has different demands & changes every few years

 I have deliberately emphasised this issue as a separate topic.
 To disregard it is one of the most common failures in International Trade.
 Your products may be highly demanded in one market and be absolutely unsaleable in another.
 The packaging you've introduced in US, most likely would be unattractive for Indonesians.
 Without an understanding of market trends and demands, its uniqueness, business traditions and people's mentality it is "mission impossible" to successfully develop the market.

 You also should understand that every market changes every few years.
 Technology, globalisation, privatisation, lifting of the trade barriers and softness in import/export regulations are the major factors, which affect International Trade.
 And while you might think that these factors are too global to bear in mind when considering your offshore activities, they will influence the market radically and you should adjust your marketing and export strategies according to the current situation.

 5. Analyse, "Position" and Modify Your Products

 Packaging optimisation for shipment

 There are two major objectives in packaging optimisation in regard to shipment:

 - To reduce shipping costs and